AndyIbanez/andyibanez-com/content/posts/error-protocol-specializations-swift.md

 # Conclusion

-Error handling in Swift suddenly became easier when I learned about these `Error` especializations.
+Error handling in Swift suddenly became easier when I learned about these `Error` specializations.
 Though, to be honest, they are more powerful when using them in macOS rather than the smaller OSes, because macOS has APIs to which you can provide your errors and let the system manage their displaying and even their recovery. in iOS, they aren't as powerful, but they can still help us a lot to write better error handling code that works across the Foundation framework, and in the rest of the APIs.

 <hr>